NEONScience/NEON-Data-Skills/tutorials/R/soils/soil-sensors-intro/soilTemperatureMoistureCO2.md

 <a href="https://data.neonscience.org/data-products/DP1.00041.001" target="_blank">Soil temperature</a>, <a href="https://data.neonscience.org/data-products/DP1.00094.001" target="_blank">soil water content</a>, and <a href="https://data.neonscience.org/data-products/DP1.00095.001" target="_blank">soil CO<sub>2</sub> concentration</a> are measured in each of the five sensor-based soil plots at each NEON terrestrial site.
 Vertical profiles of soil temperature (up to 9 measurement levels per plot) and soil water content (up to 8 levels) are measured from near the soil surface down to 2 m deep or restrictive feature if shallower.
 Soil CO<sub>2</sub> concentrations are measured at three different surface soil depths, typically <20 cm deep.
 Within each soil plot all these measurements are made within a few meters of one-another.

 We will be using data from the <a href="https://www.neonscience.org/field-sites/srer" target="_blank">Santa Rita Experimental Range</a> (SRER) site in Arizona.
-The site is in the Sonoran Desert and is characterized by a semi-arid, hot climate.
+The site is in the Sonoran Desert.
 Winters are short and mild, while summers are long and hot.

 <div id="ds-objectives" markdown="1">